-So the quality of the display is a function of how good the white light is and the effectiveness of the color filters.
-The best display systems are calibrated and measured against standards of gamma correction, and matched against the color space specification such as sRGB, DCI P3, and Adobe RGB.
-Figure 4 shows that each color space needs to be handled specially if there is a significant change in white point or red, green, and blue xy coordinates.
+The quality of the display is a function of how pure the white light and the effectiveness of the color filters.
+The best display systems are calibrated and measured against standards of gamma correction, and color matching against the color specification standard such as sRGB, DCI P3, and Adobe RGB.
+Figure 4 shows that they need to be handled individually if there is a significant change in white point or red, green, and blue xy coordinates.